 Urumqi police arrested journalist Mentimin Obul in August 2018.
 He is detained at an undisclosed location on the accusation of being “two-faced,” although no formal charges have been disclosed.

-Police in the Xinjiang Uighur Autonomous Region arrested Obul, director of the state-owned newspaper Xinjiang Daily, on August 6, 2018, for allegedly being an accomplice to the deputy editor-in-chief, Ilham Weli, who is accused of being "two-faced" and secretly opposing government policies in the region, according to the U.S. Congress-funded Radio Free Asia (RFA).
+Police in the Xinjiang Uighur Autonomous Region arrested Obul, director of the state-owned newspaper Xinjiang Daily, on August 6, 2018, for allegedly being an accomplice to the deputy editor-in-chief, Ilham Weli, also accused of being "two-faced," and secretly opposing government policies in the region, according to the U.S. Congress-funded Radio Free Asia (RFA).

 Xinjiang Daily’s human resources director Liu Jianrong confirmed Weli’s arrest and referred RFA to the newspaper’s Party Discipline Committee for details of Weli’s case, according to RFA.
-The Party Discipline Committee told RFA that a working group dispatched by the committee investigated the newspaper in early July and concluded that Weli was "two-faced."
+The Party Discipline Committee told RFA that a working group dispatched by the committee had investigated the newspaper and concluded that Weli was "two-faced."
 RFA said it could not determine what evidence was being used against Weli.

-Many of those accused of being "two-faced" recently in Xinjiang have simply disappeared, likely to re-education camps, according to news reports.
+Many accused of being "two-faced" in Xinjiang have disappeared, likely to re-education camps, according to news reports.